Harelle: Resolution

 News of the revolts in Rouen and Paris spread across France, and many other places followed suit.
 Amiens, Dieppe, Falaise, Caen, Orléans, and Rheims were all seized by rebels who followed the pattern established by Rouen and Paris.
 The cities were looted, the wealthy persecuted, the Jews proscribed, and public records destroyed.
-More revolts occurred across the south of France, and the Estates of Languedoc who were meeting to consider granting a new tax, dispersed without making the much needed grant.
-Phoebus Gaston, Count of Foix, repudiated the lieutenancy of the Duke of Berry over southern France and raised an army set up his own administration after seizing Toulouse.
+More revolts occurred across the south of France, and the Estates of Languedoc who were meeting to consider granting a new tax, dispersed without making the much-needed grant.
+Phoebus Gaston, Count of Foix, repudiated the lieutenancy of the Duke of Berry over southern France and raised his own army after seizing Toulouse.
 The largely autonomous areas of Provence, Brittany, and Burgundy, where the royal government had no taxing authority, were the only parts of the country to avoid a revolt.
-Tax collection became impossible which in turn made raising a substantial army to deal with the revolution nearly impossible, forcing the royal council to compromise.
+Tax collection became impossible which in turn made raising a substantial army to deal with the rebels nearly impossible, forcing the royal council to compromise.
 The King agreed to repeal the taxes and offered amnesty to all those involved, but they were required to submit to mediation.
 After regaining admittance to Paris, the leaders of the Parisian revolt were rounded up and executed.

 With control of Paris reestablished, the King and the Duke took the army and again set out for Rouen.
 The city put up no resistance and opened the gates when the king arrived on March 29.
 Their leaders feared execution, but most were spared.
-Only twelve leaders of the revolt were executed, the city's bells were confiscated, the gates of the city symbolically thrown down, a 100,000 franc fine imposed, the city charter was revoked and Rouen was put under the administration of a royal governor.
+Only twelve leaders of the revolt were executed, the city's bells were confiscated, the gates of the city symbolically thrown down, a fine of 100,000 franc was imposed, the city charter was revoked, and Rouen was put under the administration of a royal governor.

-The government was unable to reimpose the taxes needed to continue the war effort in the short term, and considerable effort had to be put forth to reassert authority in all the cities were revolts had occurred.
-The king refused to call a meeting of the Estates General, but numerous local councils were summoned to meet in Compiègne, where minor taxation concessions were made to partially fund the war effort.
-Over the course of the next year the Duke of Burgundy set forth a plan to strengthen the government's position and gradually arrested and executed their opponents.
+The government was unable to reimpose the taxes needed to continue the war effort in the short term, and considerable effort had to be put forth to reassert authority in all the cities where revolts had occurred.
+The king refused to call a meeting of the Estates General; instead, numerous local councils were summoned to meet in Compiègne, where minor taxation concessions were made to partially fund the war effort.
+Over the course of the next year the Duke of Burgundy set forth a plan to strengthen the government's position while ordering the continued arrest and execution of his enemies.
 It was not until 1387 that the last of the issue of taxation was finally resolved, in favor of the king.
 The collapse of government revenues hastened the government to negotiate the Truce of Leulinghem, a long truce lasting several years with the English while they attempted to reassert their power.